postindustria-tech/pipeline-dotnet/Gaps-vs-spec.md

     [reference implementation notes](https://github.com/51Degrees/specifications/blob/main/pipeline-specification/reference-implementation-notes.md#builders).
     Suggest either marking it and related base classes obsolete or spending some effort to investigate how the downsides could be mitigated.
+  - Paths do not support tilde notation.
+    - Device detection engine supports relative paths to a limited extent.
+There is no support in the pipeline or builders for relative paths in general though.
 - Usage sharing - Java was updated with some changes in mid 2022.
 The spec includes these changes but they are not yet implemented in .NET
   - CDATA wrapper should no longer be added to values